 - Lack of transportation

-Substance Abuse Treatment for Native Americans
+Substance Misuse Treatment for Native Americans

-There are many factors to consider when it comes to substance abuse treatment for Native Americans.
+There are many factors to consider when it comes to substance misuse treatment for Native Americans.
 Many lack access to treatment centers because of their location on reservations.
 Additionally, most members lack health insurance and the means to pay for addiction programs, making it hard to get the help they need.

 Addiction Recovery for Native Americans